Carpal Tunnel Syndrome

 Causes and Symptoms

-As mentioned above, repetitive stress is one possible cause of carpal tunnel.
-If you do work where your hands are bent lower than your wrists for extending periods of time, you can cause swelling that will make the carpal tunnel smaller and exert pressure on the median nerve.
-Some of the other causes of carpal tunnel include pregnancy, obesity, smoking, diabetes, rheumatoid arthritis, and more.
-Also, a traumatic wrist injury could lead to carpal tunnel syndrome later on if the injury doesn’t heal properly or completely.
+As noted, repetitive stress is one potential cause of carpal tunnel syndrome.
+Maintaining a position where your hands are lower than your wrists for extended periods can lead to swelling which narrows the carpal tunnel and places pressure on the median nerve.
+Other causes include: Pregnancy, Obesity, Smoking, Diabetes, & Rheumatoid Arthritis.
+Additionally, a traumatic wrist injury may result in carpal tunnel syndrome if it doesn’t heal properly.
 FROGS PT is a physical therapy clinic located in Scottsdale, Arizona.

 Carpal Tunnel Syndrome Symptoms

-Physical therapy is a very important tool when dealing with carpal tunnel.
-Preventative treatment to stop the condition from worsening is a wise idea in avoiding surgery for this condition.
-For patients who have already undergone surgery, physical therapy can help in regaining strength and normal sensation in their hands, so that they may return to life as usual.
-Treatments such as basic stretching and range of motion exercises are useful in rebuilding total hand functionality as it was before the appearance of carpal tunnel symptoms.
-If you experience early signs of carpal tunnel, work with a physical therapist in order to prevent the condition from worsening.
-The desired result is to return to 100% hand health.
+Physical therapy is crucial in managing carpal tunnel syndrome.
+Preventative treatment can help stop the condition from worsening, potentially avoiding the need for surgery.
+For patients who have had surgery, physical therapy aids in regaining strength and normal sensation in the hands, facilitating a return to daily activities.
+Effective treatments include: Basic Stretching Exercises & Range-Of-Motion Exercises.
+These techniques are designed to restore full hand functionality.
+If you notice early signs of carpal tunnel syndrome, collaborate with a physical therapist to prevent progression, aiming to achieve complete hand health.
 FROGS PT is a physical therapy clinic located in Scottsdale, Arizona.